-Note – after I wrote this article, in which I claim that you can make paper mache waterproof, I tried it myself.
+- Note – after I wrote this article, in which I claim that you can make paper mache waterproof based on articles I’d read online, I tried it myself.
 My results were a disaster.
 So I tried again with a different waterproofing product, and that sculpture died, too.
 I’ve concluded that paper mache does not belong outside.
 If you’re interested in making waterproof sculptures for your garden, see my squirrel video.
-I used the same construction methods for that sculpture that I use for all my paper mache sculptures, but when it came time to put the final skin on, I used epoxy clay instead of paper mache.
+I used the same construction methods for that sculpture that I use for all my paper mache sculptures, but when it came time to put the final skin on I used epoxy clay instead of paper mache.
 It’s currently sitting outside, in -12 F weather, surrounded by a foot-thick layer of snow, and it’s still doing just fine.
-And it’s just as easy as paper mache.
-It isn’t as cheap, of course, but neither is your time. 🙂
+It’s just as easy as paper mache.
+It isn’t as cheap, of course, but neither is your time.

 I receive a lot of emails by folks who would like to put their paper mache sculptures outside.
 Can paper mache be waterproofed?